 The palate is again fruity with some balance to the apricots and pineapples given by some gooseberry jam which leads a sweet / sharp counterpoint.
 The oranges are back but they are definitely past ripe, giving a gentle must – not a bad thing.
-It does feel a little thin in the mouth but there is always a trade off at these ages between maintaining a low abv for approachability which can sometimes be to its detriment elsewhere.
+It does feel a little thin in the mouth but there is always a trade off in core expressions between maintaining a low abv for approachability which can sometimes be to its detriment elsewhere.

 The finish is where the fruit fades and the wood emerges, a mix of toasted oak and a faint twist of green wood.
 Touches of pepper and a slight ginger element round off a slightly spiced finish.

-I’ll admit to being quite impressed by this.
+I’ll admit to being reasonably impressed by this.
 Admittedly it is a low bar they set themselves with Fasque and Fior as a comparison.
 Good to see an emergence of spirit character.

-Price point wise its at the higher end of the 12 year old bracket but not excessively or prohibitively so.
+Price point wise it is certainly at the higher end of the 12 year old bracket.

 Fettercairn 28yo, Single Malt, Highland, OB, 42%abv (press sample)